Apply to a BMB Master’s Program

 - MHS and ScM: a GRE or MCAT score is optional - the admission committees will make no assumptions if a GRE score is omitted from an application, but inclusion of a good score may improve the application package of a candidate with deficiencies in some areas.

-- MaPHB: a GRE or MCAT score is required
+- MaPHB: a GRE or MCAT score is required - now optional for the 2020 application cycle

 - English proficiency test score (TOEFL or IELTS), if applicable